groveld/groveld.github.io/_pages/privacy.md

 ---
-layout      : page
+layout: page
-permalink   : /privacy
+permalink: /privacy
-title       : Privacy Policy
+title: Privacy Policy
-description : This Privacy Policy governs the manner in which we collect, use, maintain and disclose information collected from users.
+description: This Privacy Policy governs the manner in which we collect, use, maintain and disclose information collected from users.
 ---

 This privacy policy was last updated on oktober 10, 2020.
 It may change at any time, and if it does, the update will be provided on this web page.

-This Privacy Policy governs the manner in which Groveld Technologies collects, uses, maintains and discloses information collected from users (each, a "User") of the [https://www.groveld.com](https://www.groveld.com) website ("Site").
+This Privacy Policy governs the manner in which Groveld Technologies collects, uses, maintains and discloses information collected from users (each, a "User") of the [https://www.groveld.com](https://www.groveld.com) site ("Site").
 This privacy policy applies to the Site and all products and services offered by Groveld Technologies.

 ## Personal identification information